PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

 #### Discussion Points

 Same discussions as in `Feedback Provider` section:
-1. Should we expand the string value for `module` and `script` keys, or always treat the value as literal?
-2. Should we add another key to indicate the target OS?
+1. Should we add another key to indicate the target OS?

 Different discussions:
-1. Do we really need a folder for each feedback provider?
+1. Do we really need a folder for each argument completer?
    - [dongbo] Yes, I think we need.
-   Appx and MSIX packages on Windows have [many constraints](https://github.com/PowerShell/PowerShell/issues/17283#issuecomment-1522133126) that make it difficult to integrate with a broader plugin ecosystem.
-The way for such an Appx/MSIX tool to expose tab-completer could be just running the tool with a special flag, such as `<tool> --ps-completion`, to output some PowerShell script text for the user to run.
-In that case, the user will need to manually save the script text to a file and place the file next to the `tool.psd1` file.
+   The implementation of a completer can just be a `.ps1` script that needs to be deployed along with the completer's configuration.
    Having a folder is useful to group them together in that case.

 2. When running a script, it will run in the PSReadLine's module scope when completion is triggered from within PSReadLine.